andersy005/gh-action-py-liccheck/README.md

 ### Basic

 The basic usage uses the default values defined in table below.
-Therefore, as user you don't have to specify anything argument:
+Therefore, as a user you don't have to specify any argument:

 ```yaml
 - name: License Checker